spraakbanken/swell-project/Correction_annotation_guidelines.md

 #### M-Num (number)

-The M-Num tag is used to mark number corrections of nouns, articles, adjectives, and pronouns with adjective-like functions.
+The M-Num tag is used to mark number corrections of nouns, articles, adjectives, participles, and pronouns with adjective-like functions.

 _Examples_